PX4/PX4-user_guide/en/flying/first_flight_guidelines.md

 ## Limit the Damage

-Damaging property or injuring people with your UAV can have significantly legal and financial consequences (far in excess of the value of the UAV itself).
+Damaging property or injuring people with your UAV can have significant legal and financial consequences (far in excess of the value of the UAV itself).

 The UAV should always be manually flown within a safe zone where there are no obstacles or people,